AndrewSRea/My_Learning_Port/Bootstrap/Components/Modal/README.md

     </div>
 </div>
 ```
+(And this code example can also be found in my accompanying [modal-examples-2.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Modal/modal-examples-2.html) file.)

 ### Varying modal content

 Have a bunch of buttons that all trigger the same modal with slightly different contents?
 Use `event.relatedTarget` and [HTML `data-bs-*` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to vary the contents of the modal depending on which button was clicked.

 Below is a live demo followed by example HTML and JavaScript.
-For more information, [read the modal events docs](#events) for details on `relatedTarget`.
+For more information, [read the modal events docs](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Modal#events) for details on `relatedTarget`.
 ```
 <button type="button" class="btn btn-primary" data-bs-toggle="modal" data-bs-target="#exampleModal2" data-bs-whatever="@mdo">Open modal for @mdo</button>
 <button type="button" class="btn btn-primary" data-bs-toggle="modal" data-bs-target="#exampleModal2" data-bs-whatever="@fat">Open modal for @fat</button>